QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 plt.show()
 ```

-In the above graph, an **equilibrium** price, quantity pair occurs at the intersection of the supply and demand curves.
+In the above graph, an **equilibrium** price-quantity pair occurs at the intersection of the supply and demand curves.

 ### Consumer surplus